Denise Jannah

 Denise Johanna Zeefuik (born 7 November 1956) is a Dutch jazz singer.
+She made her debut at the North Sea Jazz Festival in 1991.
+Two years later she won her first of two Edison Music Awards with her second album "A Heart Full of Music" (1993).
 She was the first Dutch jazz soloist to be signed by Blue Note Records.
+In 1996 a documentary was made named "Denise Jannah, new lady in jazz".

 Early life

-She spent her childhood in Suriname and the Netherlands.
+She spent her childhood in Suriname and the Netherlands as the eldest daughter of four from the well known Surinamese pastor Rev. Karel Zeefuik.

 Education

 Denise studied law at the University of Utrecht.
 However, her interest in music tempted her to enroll herself into the Conservatorium van Amsterdam.
 She graduated the university as a vocal educator.